 - Experimental studies of planetary radio emissions and plasma waves

-- Student analysis of spacecraft data: Voyagers 1 and 2 (now approaching interstellar space); Cassini (in orbit around Saturn); Cluster (consisting of four spacecraft in Earth orbit); Mars Express in orbit around Mars; and Juno (in route to Jupiter)
+- Student analysis of spacecraft data: Voyagers 1 and 2 (now interstellar space); Cassini (in orbit around Saturn); Cluster (consisting of four spacecraft in Earth orbit); Mars Express in orbit around Mars; and Juno (in orbit around Jupiter)

 - Students also interact with other group members, including research scientists, engineers, and programmers